samply/blazectl/README.md

 Resources will be either streamed to STDOUT, delimited by newline, or stored in a file if the --output-file flag is given.

-As soon as the download has finished you will be shown a download statistics overview that looks something like this:
+As soon as the download has finished, you will be shown a download statistics overview that looks something like this:

 ```
 Pages           [total]                 184